spacemeshos/go-spacemesh/merkle/readme.md

 - Persistence should be implemented using [go-leveldb](https://github.com/syndtr/goleveldb)

 ## Working with nibbles
-- Data is stored in bytes but is represented as hex chars - each hex char represents a nibble (4 bits of data with 16 possible values)
+- A path in the tree may have an odd or an even number of nibbles
-- There's some ambiguity when decoding bytes to nibbles - Byte <01> is an encoding of both one nibble with the value of 0001 and the 2 nibbles with values 0000 and 0001.
+- We avoid dealing with parity by using hex encoded strings to represent for paths.
-- A path may have an odd or an even number of nibbles
+- Hex encoded strings can represent nibbles paths with odd number of nibbles.
+Each hex char represents one nibble (4 bits of data with 16 possible values)
-- We avoid this ambiguity by storing the path's parity in store and reconstruct the nibbles path based on parity.
+- We avoid working with []byte as it can't represent a path with an odd number of nibbles without padding.

 ## main Node Types
 - Branch node